tarwn/lessthandot-hugo/blogs/content/posts/2012-02-16-sql-server-installation-error-consistency.md

 Yyyymmdd_hhmmss

-In the case of the error regarding the registry key validations, the log that was created was, “C:Program FilesMicrosoft SQL Server100Setup BootstrapLog20120214\_121951”.
+In the case of the error regarding the registry key validations, the log that was created was, "C:Program FilesMicrosoft SQL Server100Setup BootstrapLog20120214\_121951".
 Within this directory, there are two logs that can be focused on at first, Detail.txt and Detail\_GlobalRules.txt.

 If you have installed SQL Server, you will have one or more directories in the Log folder already.
 Focus on those to follow along with this troubleshooting exercise.

-Open the Detail_GlobalRules.txt and search for the word, “Registry”.
+Open the Detail_GlobalRules.txt and search for the word, "Registry".

 In the Detail_GlobalRules.txt file that relates to the error noted in the beginning of this article, the lines that show the rules validation error and related information are found.